element0/solutions-terraform-cloudbuild-gitops/README.md

+## Modified by element0

+Within the element0 account, any `push` action triggers a `Cloud Build`.

+The easy way to undo the asset creations, is to log in to the Google Cloud Shell, cd to the project directory and run `bin/destroy.sh'.

+-- element0

 # Managing infrastructure as code with Terraform, Cloud Build, and GitOps

 This is the repo for the [Managing infrastructure as code with Terraform, Cloud Build, and GitOps](https://cloud.google.com/solutions/managing-infrastructure-as-code) tutorial.
 This tutorial explains how to manage infrastructure as code with Terraform and Cloud Build using the popular GitOps methodology.